You may think real estate agents are pretty much the same, and that there is very little difference between agents.

 Homes in Santa Clara typically sell quickly usually within 7-10 days with lots of demand.
-If you have too many active listings at one time it will make it difficult as an agent for you to keep up with the communication and be able to negotiate multiple offers.
+If you have too many active listings at one time it will make it difficult for an agent to keep up with the communication and be able to negotiate multiple offers.

 7. What’s the Ratio Between Buyers and Sellers You Represent?

 The vast majority of agents are buyer’s agents.
-That means that a typical real estate agent will represent mainly buyers.
-In many cases a agent may only list a few homes a year.
+That means that a typical real estate agent will represent mainly buyers who are looking to purchase a home.
+In many cases, a typical agent may only list one or just a few homes a year.

 Listing agents need to be experienced in listing and selling homes.
-If history shows far more experience on the buying side than the selling, the agent may not have enough experience and understanding of the current market.
+If the agent’s sales history shows far more experience on the buying side than on the selling, the agent may not have enough experience and understanding of the current market.

-Working with an agent who primarily lists homes means working with an agent who is not only experienced but has structured their business to work with sellers.
-Meaning they will have all the important contacts and resources readily available to sell your home.
+Working with an agent who primarily lists homes means working with an agent who is not only experienced, but has structured their business to work with sellers.
+They will have all the important contacts and resources readily available to sell your home.

 * Total commission 4% including buyer side agent commission of 2.5%, offer varies by value of home.